w3f/polkadot-wiki/docs/learn/learn-opengov.md

 ![opengov-overview](../assets/opengov-overview.png)

-In OpenGov a proposal can be only submitted by the Public.
-The proposal will enter a Lead-in period (for more information see [Referenda Timeline](#referenda-timeline)), after which it will follow a specific [Track](#origins-and-tracks) depending on its Origin.
+In OpenGov, a proposal can only be submitted by the Public.
+The proposal will enter a Lead-in period (for more information, see [Referenda Timeline](#referenda-timeline)), after which it will follow a specific [Track](#origins-and-tracks) depending on its Origin.
 There are 15 Origins, each with a different track.
-For example, a treasury proposal can now have different origins depending on the amount to be spent and type of proposal.
-A small tip of 5 KSM will use the Small Tipper origin while funding for a conference requiring 20,000 KSM with use the Big Spender origin.
+For example, a treasury proposal can now have different origins depending on the amount to be spent and the type of proposal.
+A small tip of 5 KSM will use the Small Tipper origin, while funding for a conference requiring 20,000 KSM with use the Big Spender origin.

 The [Fellowship](#fellowship) can decide to [whitelist](#whitelisting) a proposal that will end in the Whitelist Caller origin.
-Those proposals will have shorter Lead-in, Confirmation and Enactment period.
+Those proposals will have a shorter Lead-in, Confirmation, and Enactment period.

-Voting will be following an [Approval and Support](#approval-and-support) curve that will differ depending on the origin.
-Within the voting period there a confirmation period during which approval and support criteria must be held.
+Voting will follow an [Approval and Support](#approval-and-support) curve that will differ depending on the origin.
+There is a confirmation period during which approval and support criteria must be held within the voting period.
 If the proposal passes, it will go through an enactment period.

 All proposals within each origin can be voted on simultaneously (assuming track maximum capacity is not reached).